mVaibhavPrakash/Java-Learning/Serialization.md

 What is serialization?⭐️

   Serialization is a mechanism of converting the state of an object into a byte stream.

-what is Deserialization?⭐️
+What is Deserialization?⭐️

   Deserialization is reverse of serialization.
 The reverse process of creating object from sequence of bytes is called deserialization.

 How to make a Java class Serializable?